cit-upenn/cis-557-projects-fall-2016-foodallergies/readme1211.txt

 - The download feature for diary is also added, which is enabled by gem and interaction between controller and the download.html.erb view.

+Food Search using API (controller/ view)
+- In the precious iteration, if a user is intersted in the allergens of a particular food and wants to compare its allergens with the user's potential allergens, this food has to been added to the local database first before any query.
+In this iteration, I modified the search function in the food controller so that the allergen information can be compared without having to add the food to the database in the first place.
+This feature is modified to satisfy the client's need.